TacticalTechJay/dblhook/README.md

     }
 });
 ```
-You can then let it run its course although I suggest that you use this as its own process.
+You can then let it run side-by-side with your discord bot although, I suggest that you use this as its own process.

-**__NOTE: YOU MUST HAVE PORT 80 OR CUSTOM PORT OPEN.
-IF THE PORT IS NOT AVAILABLE, EVERYTHING WILL END UP AS A CATASTROPHIC FAILURE LIKE YOU.__**